 - allow plenty of time for the drawing up of an agreement – the recommended minimum is 28 days before the ceremony;

 - both partners should take independent legal advice (and, if necessary, accountancy advice) before entering into an agreement.
-This protects both partners against any future claim that they were pressurised into such an agreement;
+This protects both partners against any future claim that they were pressurised to enter such an agreement;

 - both parties must be prepared to fully disclose all their assets and financial circumstances;